 Did you know that Tokyo also consists of several scenic islands?
-The area of Tokyo Islands refers to a large area with a total of 219 islands of different sizes, dotted around the sea area.
+The area of the Tokyo Islands refers to a large area with a total of 219 islands of different sizes, dotted around the sea area.
 11 of the islands belong to a group of islands known as Izu Islands or Ogasawara Islands and together are being called the Tokyo Islands.
 Some of them are inhabited and all offer beautiful natural scenery, that attracts many tourists.
 Some islands even feature unique plants and animals that are only found here, since they were never connected to the Japanese mainland!
 Technically you don’t have to leave Tokyo for beaches, dolphins and jungles, and other beautiful spots and exciting outdoor activities.
 You just need to board a ferry or a plane.

 The Izu Islands are the closest islands located to Tokyo and are great for a getaway for onsen, sushi, and nature lovers.
-Ogasawara Islands are a chain of small sizes volcanic islands, located about 1,000 km south from Tokyo Bay.
-They are known for their coral reefs, subtropical terrain and rocky cliffs.
+Ogasawara Islands are a chain of small sizes volcanic islands, located about 1,000 km south of Tokyo Bay.
+They are known for their coral reefs, subtropical terrain, and rocky cliffs.
 The islands of Ogasawara are also designated UNESCO World Heritage Sites.
-Both Izu Islands and Ogasawara Islands are accessible by (overnight) boat and ferry services from several locations in Tokyo, Shizuoka and Chiba.
-Alternatively you can board a flight to Oshima Island.
-Especially during summer season, a number of people visit the islands to escape the concrete jungle of Tokyo and to enjoy marine sports and sea bathing in scenic beaches.
+Both Izu Islands and Ogasawara Islands are accessible by (overnight) boat and ferry services from several locations in Tokyo, Shizuoka, and Chiba.
+Alternatively, you can board a flight to Oshima Island.
+Especially during the summer season, a number of people visit the islands to escape the concrete jungle of Tokyo and to enjoy marine sports and sea bathing on scenic beaches.
 In this article, we help you learn the highlights of each island and how to get there!